SSHRC Graduate Scholarships

 Applicants may contact SSHRC Doctoral Awards at email@example.com

-Complete evaluation criteria are available on the SSHRC website.
+Complete evaluation criteria are available on SSHRC's funding opportunity page.

 Applicants must complete the SSHRC web-based form and submit only one application form, together with the required attachments.
 Application instructions can be found here; for the most up-to-date version please visit the link inside the online application.